12 Amazing Health Benefits Of Millets:

 Thinai in Tamil / Kangni in Hindi / Korra in Telugu / Navane in Kannada: Rich in Protein, Mineral, Fiber, Vitamin B, Phosphorus, and calcium.

-Foxtail millet contains blood-sugar balancing healthy carbohydrates.
+Foxtail millet contains blood sugar balancing healthy carbohydrates.
 It has iron and calcium content that also helps strengthen immunity.
 It helps regulate your blood cholesterol and increases HDL cholesterol levels in your body.

-Millets Nutrition:
+Millet Nutrition:

 Millets can be called miracle grains, for their nutrition, which is a good source of energy, protein, vitamins, and minerals, including trace elements.